Nules84/CI_PP2_ArtiQuiz/README.md

 | Custom Red        |#B61E1E
 | White             |#FFFFFF

-The images used for ArchiQuiz's logos were chosen because they relate to the theme of the website.
+The images used for ArtiQuiz's logos were chosen because they relate to the theme of the website.
 By this, I refer to the brain image.
-ArchiQuizis a thinking game therefore users must use their brains.
+ArtiQuiz a thinking game therefore users must use their brains.
 The bright lights located above the letters "i" within the logo represent a illuminated light bulb; this conveys thinking.

- * The font used throughout ArchiQuiz's website is Google font's Amarante - [Google Fonts' - Amarante](https://fonts.google.com/specimen/Amarante?query=Amarante).
+ * The font used throughout ArtiQuiz's website is Google font's Amarante - [Google Fonts' - Amarante](https://fonts.google.com/specimen/Amarante?query=Amarante).

  * If at any point a browser cannot support the Amarante font, the browser will fall back on Roboto - [Google Fonts' - Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).